4817 Butler Road Glyndon, MD 21071

 Dr. Leah Romay is a Glyndon, MD dentist who provides personalized and judgment-free care to her patients.
 She earned her Doctorate of Dental Surgery from the University of Maryland School of Dentistry in Baltimore and received the “Best of the Best in Prosthodontics” award upon graduation.

+Dr. Romay aims to help patients maintain oral health and hygiene to lead happy and healthy lives.
+Patients who are under her care are in good hands.
 Our dental care team is highly skilled and personable.
 We work to build positive dentist-patient relationships built on mutual trust.
-Learn more about what Dr. Romay and our team can do for you to assuage your dental fear, anxiety, or other dental concerns.
+Learn more about what Dr. Romay and our team can do to assuage your dental fear, anxiety, or other dental concerns.

 Dental Fear Glyndon, MD